kibergrad/ccs2-port-detection/README.md

-# InterIIT-IITK JLR Open CV
+# InterIIT JLR Open CV
 #### This repository contains all the files involved in solving the Computer Vision Part of the JLR Problem Statement in InterIIT Techmeet 11.0.

 ## Charging Port Detection